Konsist

 Verify codebase using Konsist API

 Assertions are used to perform code base verification.
-This is the final step of Konsist verification preceded by scope creation (Create The Scope) and Declaration Query And Filter steps:
+This is the final step of Konsist verification preceded by scope creation (Create The Scope) and Declaration Filtering steps:

 Assertion Methods